akondrahman/59115ASE/project/Report.md

 ## Conclusion

-IPMDFC is a software model that illustrates the flow chains of different software development factors namely software development rate, bad fix generation rate, and testing rate on different types of errors.
-In this project we implemented IPMDFC as a domain specific language using Python.
-Then we applied DE to find an optimized solution that will return the a set of values for the 17 auxiliaries when we are minimizing two stocks namely Undetected Active Errors, and Undetected Passive Errors.
-We suggest that our implementation can be used as a starting point for implementation of the complete model, as our implementation is modular, and extensible.
-The organization of the project also facilitates the scope of adding other genetic algorithms namely simulated annealing, max walk sat, and NSGAII.
+IPMDFC is a software model that illustrates the flow chains of different software development factors, namely software development rate, bad fix generation rate, and testing rate on different types of errors.
+In this project, we implemented IPMDFC as a domain specific language using Python.
+We then applied DE to find an optimized solution that returned the set of values for the 17 auxiliaries for minimizing the two stocks associated with our objectives, Undetected Active Errors and Undetected Passive Errors.
+We suggest that our implementation can be used as a starting point for implementation of the complete model, as our implementation is modular and extensible.
+The organization of the project also facilitates the scope of adding other genetic algorithms, such as simulated annealing, max walk sat, and NSGAII.
 We observe that to make our implementation applicable to real-world software projects, future work should include all necessary auxiliaries, complete implementation of all relevant models, and real world project values for the auxiliaries.

 ## Acknowledgement